- 1 How to Clean a Cutting Board — Types, Tips, Tricks, Techniques.

 How to Clean a Bamboo Cutting Board

 Bamboo has a very high density, and therefore, it won’t break or crack easily, as opposed to wood.
-Bamboo cutting boards are safer against sharp knives in your kitchen, and therefore, safer against dreary bacterias.
+Bamboo cutting boards are safer against sharp knives in your kitchen, and therefore, safer against dreary bacteria.

 In a nutshell, you’re less worried about Bamboo boards.